Brickhoff/MovieRecommender/README.md

 9)	Click **“Reset”** button to clear the current result.
 10)	 You can repeat step 6 to step 9 to find out more recommendations.

+## Simple Way to Run (From above step)
+After you cloned or downloaded this repository, unzip `prepocess.zip` file, you just need to follow **step 1, 2, 3, 5** to open the GUI.